GoldenbergLab/naming-and-documentation-conventions/README.md

 the default branch (or `master` if created prior to late 2020; update the default to `main` if so, [see why here](https://github.com/github/renaming)).

+### Descriptions
+Repository descriptions should include:
+- Project Name
+- Date of repository creation
+- Your name, and the names of other who worked on it
+- The purpose of the project and the main question you asked
+- The platform on which it was run (Prolific, MTURK, Qualtrics, etc.)